-Headgear - Headgear should not be worn the building.
-This includes, but is not limited to: caps, hoods, bandanas and bandana headbands, wave caps, doo-rags, sweatbands, headbands more than 1" wide, sunglasses, or any other head covering.
+Headgear - Headgear should not be worn in the building.
+This includes, but is not limited to: caps, bandanas and bandana headbands, sweatbands, headbands more than 1" wide, or sunglasses.
 No combs, rakes, curlers, or picks can be worn in the hair.
 Exceptions for religious or medical reasons to be granted by the principal.